Yashodha8890/Web_Programming/README.md

 Handling customer feedbacks and ratings : <br>
 In this feature, Collecting customer's Messages(Feedbacks),Complaints and reviews.
 If the user is not a registered member refer to the register form.The admin can view,update and delete customers feedback.<br>
 <br>Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

+### Feature 5 <br>
+Handling Table reservation.<br>

+### Feature 6 <br>
+Handling Online Order function including the shopping cart :<br>
+With the Order Online feature, Asian Delight Restaurant users can order their food through the website.
+If the user is not a member, then he or she will be directing to Member Registration while members can log in to the website and add their items to the shopping cart.
+Once they are done with their selection they can do checkout and print the order as PDF.
+If the user wants to remove any added item from the cart he/she can remove them before performing the checkout. <br>

 ## Database Tables
 List the database tables that are part of your project.